mikeroyal/gnome-desktop-snap/README.md

   FoundationDB
 </h1>

 <p align="center"><b>This is the snap for FoundationDB, a distributed database designed to handle large volumes of structured data across clusters of commodity servers.
-It works on Ubuntu, Fedora, Debian, and other major Linux.
+It works on Ubuntu, Fedora, Debian, and other major Linux distributions.</p>
-distributions.</p>

 <!-- Uncomment and modify this when you are provided a build status badge
 <p align="center">